amansd78/Simulation-Model-for-Economics/README.md

 # Simulation-Model-for-Economics
 The central problem that this model aims to address is the understanding and prediction of business performance in different sectors under varying economic conditions.
-More specifically, it seeks to provide insights into how factors such as business size, sector, wage distribution, economic indicators (CPI and property index), and the ability of businesses to adjust their workforce influence the profitability of businesses over time.
-Business performance, particularly profit generation, is a key area of interest for a variety of stakeholders, including business owners, investors, policymakers, and economists.
+More specifically, it seeks to provide insights into how factors such as business size, sector, wage distribution, economic indicators (CPI and property index), and the ability of businesses to adjust their workforce influence the profitability of businesses over time.
+Business performance, particularly profit generation, is a key area of interest for a variety of stakeholders, including business owners, investors, policymakers, and economists.
 Profitability not only determines the survival and growth of individual businesses but also influences wider economic growth, job creation, and the prosperity of sectors and regions.
 However, predicting business performance is complex due to the multitude of interrelated factors involved.
 For example,